isomerpages/moe-junyuansec/_cca/Uniformed Groups/National Cadet Corps (Land).md

 ---
 <h4><strong>CCA Overview</strong></h4>
 <p>The National Cadet Corps at Junyuan Secondary School aims to provide our
-students with opportunities to develop into resilient, disciplined, responsible and resourceful leaders.</p>
+students with opThe National Cadet Corps at Junyuan Secondary School aims to provide our students with opportunities to develop into resilient, disciplined, responsible and resourceful leaders.</p>
 <p>In NCC, our cadets are exposed to a wide range of activities both at school
 and HQ levels.
 Through these activities, the students develop and demonstrate the core values of NCC: Loyalty to Country, Uprightness, Leadership, Discipline,